umontreal-simul/latticetester/README.md

 ## What this software is about

-_Lattice Tester_ is a library offering facilities to manipulate integral lattices and apply certain algorithms on them, for example to compute a reduced basis, find a shortest nonzero vector, dualize the lattice, etc.
+_Lattice Tester_ is a library offering facilities to manipulate integral lattices and to apply certain algorithms on them, for example to compute a reduced basis, find a shortest nonzero vector, dualize the lattice, etc.
-The lattices considered are in t dimensions and must be specified by giving a basis of t vectors with rational coordinates.
-By multiplying these basis vectors by some appropriate integer m, one obtains a lattice whose points have all integer coordinates.
+The lattices considered are in t dimensions and must be specified by giving a basis of t vectors with integer coordinates.
+If the lattice of interest has vectors with rational coordinates, one can rescale it (multiply its basis vectors) by an appropriate integer m to obtains a lattice whose points have all integer coordinates, so it can be handled by Lattice Tester.
-This is how the lattices are represented in Lattice Tester: all basis vectors have integer coordinates.

-Lattices that satisfy this property are encountered for example when studying lattice rules for quasi-Monte Carlo integration and when studying certain types of linear congruential generators whose vectors of successive output values have a lattice structure.
-The purpose of Lattice Tester is to compute various **figures of merit** that serve a measures of quality for integral lattices.
+Lattices whose points have integral or rational coordinates are encountered for example as lattice rules for quasi-Monte Carlo integration, and when studying certain types of linear congruential generators whose vectors of successive output values have a lattice structure.
+The purpose of Lattice Tester is to compute various **figures of merit** that serve a global measures of quality for integral lattices.
-These figures of merit can compute measures of unformity for several projections of the lattice over lower-dimensional subspaces, and combine them in some way.
+These figures of merit can be defined in terms of measures of non-uniformity of the points that are computed for several projections of the lattice over lower-dimensional subspaces, and combined in some way (e.g., as a weighted sum or maximum).
-Examples of such measures of uniformity include the length of the shortest nonzero vector in the dual lattice (the spectral test), the number of hyperplanes that contain all the points in the unit hypercube, the beyer quotient, etc.
+Examples of such measures of non-uniformity include the largest distance between successive hyperplanes that contain all the points (whose computation is known as the spectral test), the (inverse) length of the shortest nonzero vector in the lattice, the (inverse) number of hyperplanes that contain all the points in the unit hypercube, the beyer quotient, etc.

 _Lattice Tester_ was built primarily as a base library for the software packages [LatNet Builder](https://github.com/umontreal-simul/latbuilder),